SUNET/eduid-signup/docs/installation.rst

 Minimum requirements
 ^^^^^^^^^^^^^^^^^^^^
-eduID Sign Up is a Python web application so you will ned a Python interpreter for running it.
+eduID Sign Up is a Python web application so you will need a Python interpreter for running it.
 It has been tested with Python 2.7 and Python 3.3 so either one should work fine.
 However we recommend sticking with Python 2.7 since not all the Python dependencies for